project-cdim/docs/getting-started/en/emulator/emulator.md

 curl http://localhost:5000/redfish/v1/Systems/System-1/Processors | python -m json.tool
 ```

-If you receive a response like the one below, it is operating correctly.
+If you receive a response similar to the one below, the emulator is operating correctly.

 ```json
 {